The Pikmin animated movies Nintendo tried to pilot as a show

 The apps for Wii U and 3DS actually had bonus content like how it was done and also other scenes.

 If Kirby can have an anime and do well with it I think most Nintendo properties can as well.
 But these shorts prove a Pikmin cartoon in 12 minute formats could definitely work or at the very least mix it with another Nintendo property and make a show with them.
-Pikmin has played with the idea of shorts before as well with Pikmin Safari, Commercials and even the Wii U 3DS Transfer movies.
+Pikmin has played with the idea of shorts before as well with Pikmin Safari, Commercials and even the Wii U 3DS Transfer movies and the one for Pikmin Bloom.